junxit/us-congress-bills-112/metadata.md

 - 2011-06-16 — The previous question on the motion to recommit with instructions was ordered without objection. (consideration: CR H4313-4314)
 - 2011-06-16 — The previous question was ordered pursuant to the rule. (consideration: CR H4312)
 - 2011-06-16 — UNFINISHED BUSINESS - The Chair announced that the unfinished business was the question of adoption of amendments which had been debated earlier and on which further proceedings had been postponed.
+- 2011-09-07 — Committee on Appropriations.
+Reported by Senator Kohl with an amendment in the nature of a substitute.
+With written report No. 112-73.
+- 2011-09-07 — Committee on Appropriations.
+Reported by Senator Kohl with an amendment in the nature of a substitute.
+With written report No. 112-73.
+- 2011-09-07 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 155.